-The spring pin functions as the contactor between the IC package and the circuit board.
-The spring pin used in the socket is a low-resistance (<0.02ohms) connector.
-1mm center - double ended spring pin is shown in the picture.
-Double ended spring probes are primarily comprised of two plungers, barrel and spring.
-The spring (gold plated music wire) is sandwiched between two plungers (gold plated hardened Beryllium Copper) inside the barrel (gold plated Phosphor Bronze).
-The spring probe has high current rating (4.0A continuous, single probe in free air @ ambient).
-The operating temperature range is -40C to 150C.
-The self inductance of the contactor is typically 0.62nH per pin.
+The spring pin functions as the interface between the IC package and the circuit board.
+The spring pin used in the socket is a low-resistance (<0.05 ohms) connector.
+0.3mm center – double ended spring pin is shown in the adjacent picture.
+Double ended spring probes are primarily comprised of two plungers and spring.
+The spring (gold plated stainless steel or music wire) is sandwiched between two plungers (gold plated hardened Beryllium Copper).
+The spring has open coils and closed coils.
+Both plungers interface in the closed coil area enabling signals pass straight through as oppose to loop through coils.
+The spring probes has current rating in the range of 1A to 8A based on geometry and material selection.
+The operating temperature range is -55C to 150C for Stainless steel spring version and -55C to 125C for Music wire spring version.
 The solder balls from the IC package come in contact with the crown end of spring pin.
 The bottom end of spring pin contacts the circuit board pad, completing an electrical path for the signal.
-The socket mechanism can be summarized as a downward force applied on the IC which compresses solder balls on the spring probe which in turn compresses on the circuit board and thereby making electrical connection.
+These spring probes can be customized very easily for specific test height, force, plating finish, materials, etc.